 188.8.131.52 Delegation of Powers.
 Except for its explicit charge to approve conference budgets and committees, and its responsibility to ascertain the fiscal and technical propriety of sponsored or co-sponsored conferences, the CEC may delegate specific duties to appropriate persons.
 Such delegations of duties shall be made a part of the CEC meeting minutes of record.

 2. Voting.
 The business of the CEC shall be conducted on the basis of a simple majority of those voting.
 The rules for a quorum, the passage of motions, and the recording of results shall be the same as for AdCom meetings.
-Except for incidental matters, documentation that forms the basis for discussion and ensuing motions at meetings by any form of telecommunication shall be circulated by electronic means at least ten days prior to a scheduled meeting.
+Except for incidental matters, documentation that forms the basis for discussion and ensuing motions at virtual meetings shall be circulated by electronic means at least ten days prior to a scheduled meeting.

 184.108.40.206 Advances of Funds to Sponsored Activities.
 Disbursements from Society funds may be made as advances in the form of loans to sponsored conferences, symposia, workshops, or other appropriate technical activity upon request from the designated Treasurer.
 Such loans are limited to activities sponsored by the Society and with budgets that have been approved by the CEC.
 Said advances are to be repaid promptly upon the closing of the books for the sponsored activity or sooner.

 220.127.116.11 Records and Reports.
 The CEC shall insure that summary financial records are retained for all sponsored conferences for a period of seven years.
 In addition to the normal CEC reports to the AdCom, the CEC shall ensure that proper IEEE reports are filed for all sponsored conferences in a timely manner.
 It shall retain and provide appropriate conference documentation as prior experience dictates to newly created conference management committees according to their needs.